In this guide I’ll be taking apart an Acer Aspire 5517 laptop.

 Now you can start removing the keyboard.

 Work slowly.
-Under the keyboard there is a cable connected to the motherboard.
+There is a cable connected to the motherboard.

 Carefully lift up the top side of the keyboard.